Shed conversion cost guide

 Cost to convert shed to office

-One of the most common conversions of a shed is into an office.
+One of the most common conversions of a shed is into an office, also known as a ‘shoffice’.
 This will give you a quiet, private space away from your house, to work in peace.
 With optional heating, ventilation, furniture, flooring, windows and décor, you can create your ideal working space no matter the weather.

 If you need a new, larger structure then read our summer house cost guide.